 Cloud SQL for PostgreSQL to store data in a PostgreSQL database

-See a complete list of the GCP storage products on the Cloud Storage Products page.
+See a complete list of the Google Cloud storage products on the Cloud Storage Products page.

 Hosting on Compute Engine